-100 per cent of eligible expenses (continued) Breathing machines and appliances

-Breathing machines and appliances including respirators, compressors, percussors, suction pumps, oxygen cylinders, masks, and regulators;

-Insulin infusion pumps for diabetics - when basic methods are not feasible;

-Transcutaneous electric nerve stimulators (TENS) when prescribed for intractable pain;

-Transcutaneous electric muscle stimulators (TEMS) required when due to an injury or illness, all muscle tone has been lost.
+100 per cent of eligible expenses (continued) - Standard Durable Equipment (cont'd) Breathing machines and appliances including respirators, compressors, percussors, suction pumps, oxygen cylinders, masks, and regulators; Insulin infusion pumps for diabetics - when basic methods are not feasible; Transcutaneous electric nerve stimulators (TENS) when prescribed for intractable pain; Transcutaneous electric muscle stimulators (TEMS) required when due to an injury or illness, all muscle tone has been lost. - In-province expenses - Hospital room and board Once \$1,000 has been paid in a calendar year, further eligible expenses will be reimbursed at 100 per cent, subject to maximums in contract Semi-private or private - Private nursing Provided for acute care - Surgical brassieres \$500 per person per calendar year.

-95 per cent of eligible expenses - up to a calendar year maximum out of pocket dispensing fee cost of \$200 per family - Drugs Prescribed drugs (excluding oral contraceptives and nicotine patch) and diabetic supplies.
-Drug coverage is restricted to those listed on the provincial (BC) formulary being reimbursed up to \$1,500 per family, unless proof of a higher B.C.
+95 per cent of eligible expenses - Drugs Prescribed drugs (excluding oral contraceptives and nicotine patch) and diabetic supplies.
+Drug coverage is restricted to those listed on the provincial (BC) formulary being reimbursed up to \$2,500 per family, unless proof of a higher B.C.
 Fair Pharmacare Program deductible is provided.
 EHC deductible is not applicable.
-80 per cent of eligible e xpenses - In-province expenses Once \$1,000 has been paid in a calendar year, further eligible expenses will be reimbursed at 100 per cent, subject to maximums in contract - Hospital room and board Semi-private or private - Private nursing Provided for acute care - Surgical brassieres \$500 per person per calendar year Termination Hour bank insured members and insured retired members later of age 75, self-pay period or expiry of hour bank.
+Termination Hour Bank Insured Members and Insured Retired Members later of age 75, self-pay period or expiry of hour bank.
 All others earlier of age 65 or expiry of hour bank/self-pay period/defined eligibility (i.e. associates no later than age 65.
 However, no later than age 62, disabled members may then self-pay to age 75).
-Retired members may transition to special senior member category following attainment of age 65.
+Retired Members may transition to Special Senior Member category following attainment of age 65.